Lotfullah21/nextjs-typescript-react/README.md

 If there is an error or time consuming operation, we can use `loading.tsx` and `error.tsx` to handle these cases. the namings should exactly match.

-if we place them in app directory, it will be applied to all pages and if we place them in specific directories, then they will applied to those pages only.
+If we place them in app directory, it will be applied to all pages and if we place them in a specific directory, then, they will applied to those pages only.

 ## Nested Layouts